RogerMarsh/dptdb/README.txt

 The Python application can be as simple as a single-threaded process embedding the DPT API.

 The package is available only as a source distribution.
-It is built with the `MinGW`_ toolchain and `SWIG`_, either on Microsoft Windows or on `Wine`_ on an operating system able to run `Wine`_.

-The package is known to work with MinGW-8.2.0 but not with MinGW-5.3.0, MinGW-4.9.3, or MinGW-4.8.1.
-Use dpt3.0-dptdb-0.6.7, or later 0.6.n versions, with earlier versions of MinGW if necessary.
+It is built on Microsoft Windows in a `Msys2`_ environment using the mingw-w64-i686-gcc, mingw-w64-i686-python, and swig, ports.

+Versions of dptdb earlier than 0.8 are built in a `MinGW`_ environment, but will not work at Python 3.8 or later even if a build succeeds.

+The package can be used with the mingw-w64-i686-python port on Microsoft Windows.

-At December 2019 this package cannot be used with Python 3.8 because the statement:
+The package cannot be used with any Python version installed by a Microsoft Python installer.

-import dptdb.dptapi

-fails.

 Setup will download the DPT API `source`_ and `documentation`_ zip files if an internet connection is available.